tcarland/tcanetpp/README.md

 #### Documentation
   The library is being documented in an API format via doxygen.
-Run 'make documentation' to generate the docs (doxygen req.)
+Run 'make documentation' to generate the docs (doxygen required).